bbah93/Lab_SlackBot/ReadMe.md

 4. (Optional / Bonus!)
 In `Slack.java`, implement the `sendMessageWithAttachments(String messageText, List<Attachment> attachments)`, which should take in a `String messageText` and a `List<Attachment> attachments` to post to the #bots channel.
 It should return a `SendMessageResponse`.
 If your bot will send messages with attachments, you must implement this method.
 Read https://api.slack.com/docs/message-attachments to familiarize yourself with how attachment URL parameters should be formatted.

 5. Respect the **bot etiquette guidelines**:
-    - Bots may only post messages to the #bots channel!
+    - Bots may only post messages to the #bots-and-bits channel!
 No direct messages or posting to pre-existing channels like #general or #random.
     - No spamming or flooding the channel with messages: bots should post at most one or two messages at a time.
     - Keep it classroom friendly :)